CyriacBr/mikro-resources/packages/fixtures/README.md

 # @mikro-resources/fixtures

-This package generates fixtures of your mikro-orm entities on the fly, using [`class-fixtures-factory`](https://github.com/CyriacBr/class-fixtures-factory).
+This package generates fixtures of your MikroORM entities on the fly, using their metadata from MikroORM's metadata provider.
+This relies on [`class-fixtures-factory`](https://github.com/CyriacBr/class-fixtures-factory), so all of its features are supported too.
 `@mikro-resources/fixtures` will automatically handle all fields and relations of your entities, but you can provide custom values as well.

-The API is fully typed.
+This package can be used, both for seeding and generating fixtures for your tests.

 ## Installation